AT-Publishing/website/_glossary/segwit.md

 * Litecoin Legacy (P2PKH, or "pay to public key hash"): address starting with `L`
 * Litecoin Nested SegWit (P2SH, or "pay to script hash"): address starting with `M` or more rarely with `3`

+If you support second layer scaling and scripting solutions on the Bitcoin and Litecoin network, use SegWit.
+If you like the idea of *slightly* cheaper transactions, use SegWit.
+If you don't really care, keep using legacy, unless you really have to.

+#### Where to use bitcoin P2SH wallet

+* apps that use automated escrow, like localcryptos (you have no other choice there)
+* crypto trading platforms where you withdraw money often
+* crypto exchanges where you are not verified and might be required to [sign a message with your address](sign-verify-message/) (signing is problematic with native segwit)

+<a rel="nofollow" href="https://localcryptos.com/r/bocmask">Try LocalCryptos!</a>

+#### Where to use bitcoin bech32 wallet

+* crypto trading platforms where you withdraw money often
+* crypto exchanges where you are fully verified (KYC/AML)

+#### Where to use bitcoin legacy wallet (P2PKH)

+* crypto exchanges where you are not verified and might be required to [sign a message with your address](sign-verify-message/) (signing is problematic with native segwit)

 ### From your private key, you can generate either address format